Electrocardiogram (ECG)

 Complications of ECG

 An ECG records the electrical activity that spreads through your heart as it beats.
-The recording looks like a wavy line, with a series of bumps and spikes, which relate to the different phases of your heartbeat.
+The recording looks like a wavy line, with a series of bumps and spikes.
+These ups and downs relate to the phases of your heartbeat.
 A normal ECG follows a similar pattern in everybody.
-If you have a problem with your heart, the waves may look bigger or smaller, too close together or too far apart.
+If you have a problem with your heart, the waves may look bigger or smaller, too close together, or too far apart.
 Or, some of the bumps may be missing.
 How the waves look depends on what’s wrong with your heart.

-See the section about ECG above for more information.
+See the about ECG section for more information.

-See the section about ECG above for more information.
+See the about ECG section for more information.

-An ECG can test for a range of heart problems from heart attacks to fast, slow or irregular heartbeats called arrhythmias, for example.
+An ECG can test for a range of heart problems, from heart attacks to fast, slow, or irregular heartbeats called arrhythmias.
 An ECG test can also check your heart if you’ve had an accident or injury.
-It can also be one of the general health tests you have before an operation to check you’re well enough to have it.
+It can also be one of the general health tests you have before an operation, to check you’re well enough for it.

-See the section about ECG above for more information.
+See the about ECG section for more information.

 If you’re having an exercise ECG, wear comfortable clothes and shoes since you’ll be exercising in these.
 It’s usually best not to eat a heavy meal or have any caffeinated drinks for a few hours before the test.
-Your hospital may ask you to stop taking some of your medicines a day or two before your exercise ECG.
+Your hospital may ask you to stop taking some of your medicines before your exercise ECG.
 But only stop your medicines if they tell you to.

-See the section on preparation for an ECG above for more information.
+See the preparation for an ECG section for more information.

 More on this topic